rjackowens/RabbitMQ/Setup Node Cluster with Queue Mirroring.md

 - Navigate to Admin >Policies > Add Policy
 - Enter a name for the policy
 - Enter the queue name under "Pattern"
-- Set the definion to "HA" with key "All"
+- Set the definition to "HA" with key "All"
 - Select "Add Policy"
 - From each secondary node, synchronize the queue: